 An executive order issued last week made the end to the pay freeze official.
 Starting after March 27, 2013, federal employees can expect a 0.5% pay raise after no raises for the last two years.
-You can use our GS pay calculator to see how it may impact your salary after the pay raise goes into effect later in 2013.

 Although a 0.5% pay raise for federal employees and members of Congress doesn’t sound like much, it is estimated that it will add $763,125,000 in total salary costs to the federal budget.